 “The flesh profiteth nothing…” (John 6:63).

 The lesson of Rom.
 6-8 is summed up by three words found in 8:13 “THROUGH THE SPIRIT.”
 All that is done for Christ must be accomplished through the power of the indwelling Holy Spirit.

-We, in and of ourselves, are totally incapable of pleasing God…it is impossible for us to live a righteous life.
+In and of ourselves, we are incapable of pleasing God; we can’t live a righteous life.
 Whatever we accomplish on our own is but “filthy rags” (Isa.64:6) in the sight of God!
 The futility of trying to live the Christian life by attempting to reform the flesh is described by the apostle Paul in (Rom.7:15-25).

 “Now unto him that is able to do exceeding abundantly above all that we ask or think, according to the power that worketh in us…” (Eph.
 3:20)

 “For it is God which worketh in you both to will and to do of his good pleasure.”
 (Phil.
 2:13)